alexnesov/LLMs-and-Agents/Use Case/embeddings_legal_qa.md

     - On an individual level: "**AI aware"**" (i. e. lawyers who are already used to AI-tech tools) will be more careful in the way they write and format documents, which will lead to a legal superstructure that will be more prone to automation
 3. On a sociologic level: the legal landscape generally will evolve to higher productivity levels, imposing social norms or even standards to avoid hallucinations

-## How do Embeddings work?
-(Primer)
-We don't modify the LLM, we make sure before hand to send the right data.
-Similarity We compare text snippets

-1. Document loader
-2. Indexing
-3. Vector store

 ## When NOT to use FAISS: specific companies linked to a national context